How to Grow Rock Cress Flowers

 How to Grow Rock Cress Flower Plants

-They will do well in fair to poor, rocky soils, with a neutral to slightly alkaline pH.
+The plants will do well in fair to poor, rocky soils, with a neutral to slightly alkaline pH.
 Sandy, loam, or clay soil is fine.
 It should be loose, well-draining.

-Add a general-purpose, high nitrogen fertilizer when first planting, to help them to get a good start.
-Add a high Phosphorous fertilizer just before blooming.
+Add a general-purpose, high-nitrogen fertilizer when first planting, to help them to get a good start.
+Add a high-phosphorous fertilizer just before blooming.
 Like with other plants, Phosphorous promotes blooms.

 Prune plant and remove dead flowers after blooms have died, to give the plant a clean, healthy look, and to promote new plant growth.
 See more on Deadheading Spent Blooms.